How to Find Someone’s New Address After a Move With No Forwarding Order

 Why purpose matters as much as the address.

 Finding a mover is not the same as having a right to find one, and we treat that line seriously.
 Locating someone who relocated is governed by federal frameworks around personal information — the Fair Credit Reporting Act, the Gramm-Leach-Bliley Act, and the Driver’s Privacy Protection Act — which restrict who may obtain certain data and for what reasons.
 The Driver’s Privacy Protection Act, for example, limits access to motor-vehicle records to specific permissible purposes.
 Working inside those rules is what separates legitimate skip tracing from snooping, and it is non-negotiable here.
+Inside those rules we occupy a specific place: a public-records research firm, not a consumer reporting agency, producing a locate that is not a consumer report and therefore cannot be used to decide on a tenant, an employee, a borrower, or an insured.

 In practice that means we ask why.
 Reconnecting with a relative or old friend, collecting a lawful debt, serving legal papers, locating an heir or beneficiary, following up with a former client, or returning property are the kinds of legitimate reasons we work.
 What we will not do is help anyone harass, stalk, intimidate, or otherwise endanger a person who moved to get away — and a request that reads that way is declined.
 A move can mean someone simply lost touch, and it can also mean someone chose distance on purpose; respecting that distinction is part of doing this lawfully.
 When the purpose is legitimate, our skip tracing services turn a dead address into a current one, typically within 24 hours.
 For the broader address-finding playbook, our guide to finding an address by name covers the wider toolkit a move sits inside.